 Program Inactivity: Students must complete one course per quarter to remain active in a degree program.
-Students that are inactive for a quarter will be placed on academic probation for program inactivity.
-A student on academic probation for inactivity that remains inactive for another quarter shall be dismissed.
+Students that have no activity for two quarters in a row shall be academically dismissed due to program inactivity.
 Exceptions may be granted for medical and work reasons by the Academic Director.

 Academic Progress: Students shall maintain a quarterly GPA of at least 2.0.
 Students that fall below a 2.0 quarterly average shall be placed on academic probation for academic progress.
-A student on academic probation that falls below a 2.0 quarterly average for another quarter shall be dismissed.
+A student on academic probation who falls below a 2.0 quarterly average for the next consecutive quarter shall be academically dismissed.
 Exceptions may be granted for medical and work reasons by the Academic Director.